Put These Low Carb Foods In Your Diet

-Not only does parmesan cheese taste amazing on top of ‘pasta’ dishes made with spaghetti squash, with only 0.2 grams of carbs per tablespoon9, you can find ways to use it in many dishes without significantly impacting your carb count for the day.
+Not only does parmesan cheese taste amazing on top of ‘pasta’ dishes made with spaghetti squash, with only 0.2 grams of carbs per tablespoon9, but you can also find ways to use it in many dishes without significantly impacting your carb count for the day.

-For the ultimate in low-carb snacking, try using these Parmesan Crisps to scoop up home-made guacamole.
+For the ultimate in low-carb snacking, try using these Parmesan Crisps to scoop up homemade guacamole.

 9. Heavy cream

 Instead of milk, add two tablespoons of heavy whipping cream to your morning coffee.
 You can also whip up an alternative dessert by whipping the heavy cream with any no-calorie sweetener that doesn’t affect your blood sugar.

 Top with a few raspberries and walnuts for a filling, low-carb, and sweet-tooth-satisfying dessert.